renpy/renpy/sphinx/source/gui.rst

     window title, and throughout the GUI wherever the title of the game is needed.

+:var:`gui.show_name`
+    This should be set to False to hide the title and version number from the main menu.
+(Say, because the title is "baked into" the main menu image.)

 :var:`config.version`
     A string giving the version of the game.
 This is presented to the user in various places.